beng341/beng341.github.io/_news/2024-05-08-aamas-abstract.md

 related_posts: false
 ---

-I will be at AAMAS in New Zealand with an extended abstract, 2 workshop papers, and to run the SCaLA workshop (it will be a busy week 😅).
+I will be at AAMAS in New Zealand with an extended abstract, 2 workshop papers, and to run the SCaLA workshop (it will be a busy week!).